robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 #### Introduction
-- You will be building a web site which starts with very simple index.<b>html </b>and index.<b>css</b> files.
-Your repository will include both of those <b>empty</b> files plus the needed images.
+- You will be building a web site which starts with very simple index.**html** and index.**css** files.
+Your repository will include both of those **empty** files plus the needed images.
 If you follow the directions and copy/paste each sections code you will end up with a still simple index.html but a rather complex index.css file.

 - Tutorial Links